TomasHubelbauer/markright/readme.md

 using another shell script block to force reloading PATH.
 This is persistent, I have not been able to make the binary work across restarts of MarkRight, the IDE etc.

+Perhaps MarkRight should explicitly set path each time it runs a shell script (can this be done?) and check the path when a script ends and make sure that newly added entries are sent to the new script block.